+and Wildlife Service should be contacted for clarification of any matter.
 Barrier Reef Coast Marine Park.
 The Great Barrier Reef Marine Park Authority or Queensland Parks and Schedule 1 of the Marine Parks (Great Barrier Reef Coast) Zoning Plan 2004 (Qld) for the Great of the Great Barrier Reef Marine Park Zoning Plan 2003 (Cth) for the Great Barrier Reef Marine Park no legal effect.
-It is not a substitute for the zone boundary descriptions provided in Schedule 1 sed bne vino poinos of shipe a se bebnefni si qem sidT :syesu qem rof efon fnefroqmi bnslang (used əjnı bujuoz əyi Mo out on the water b petore you her ok ueld of em est
+It is not a substitute for the zone boundary descriptions provided in Schedule 1 sed bne yino poinos of ebiug a sa bebnefni si qam sidT :syesu qam yof efon fineryoqmi